BeyondCoderIO/demo/api/README.txt

 ------------
 1. node.js
 2. npm
+3. A running MySQL (or SQL) database server.
-4. (optional) forever (if not installed, use the command: npm install -g forever)
+4. (optional) forever (if not installed, use the command: npm install -g forever).

 Installation
 ------------
-1. Use the command: npm install
+1. Use the command: "npm install" on your terminal console inside your root project.
+2. Install the SQL Script into your database server (see api/data/mysql-data.sql).
+3. Update the config file to access your database (see api/config/main.js)
-2. To start your server, use the command (if you use forever): forever start server
+4. To start your server, use the command line:
+   - with "node"   : node server.js port=8000
+   - with "forever": forever start server.js port=8000
+5. Launch your browser and to to URL: http://localhost:8000
+6. Enjoy !!!!

 Tutorial - module Permissions